Skip to main content

 The Collision of Stress and Metabolism

 The metabolic consequences of sustained cortisol exposure are equally profound.
-Cortisol’s primary function in a is to ensure an adequate supply of energy by increasing blood glucose.
+Cortisol’s primary function in a stress response is to ensure an adequate supply of energy by increasing blood glucose.
 It achieves this by stimulating gluconeogenesis in the liver ∞ the creation of new glucose from non-carbohydrate sources.

-When this occurs daily due to from a misguided wellness program, it places a relentless demand on the pancreas to produce insulin to manage the elevated blood sugar.
+When this occurs daily due to chronic stress from a misguided wellness program, it places a relentless demand on the pancreas to produce insulin to manage the elevated blood sugar.
 Over time, this can lead to insulin resistance, a condition where the body’s cells become less responsive to insulin’s signals.
 This is a precursor to metabolic syndrome and type 2 diabetes, a direct contradiction to the health goals of any wellness initiative.

 The table below delineates the divergent physiological paths of acute versus chronic stress, illustrating how a system designed for temporary defense can become a source of long-term pathology when persistently activated.